 Whether you're just graduating from high school or are thinking about going back to get some sort of post-secondary education, learning the differences between having an associate degree vs. a diploma can help you to make a decision.
 Between the differences in income that you can earn, your ability to find a job, unemployment rates and other factors, having an associate degree or a high school diploma can make a substantial impact on your career options.

-An associate degree, according to the City College of San Francisco, is an undergraduate program that junior colleges, community colleges and technical schools traditionally offer.
-Some schools offer a general education associate degree that may include a broad array of liberal arts content, classes that transfer to a bachelor's level program or a specific focus such as nursing or paralegal.
+An associate degree, or AAS diploma, according to the City College of San Francisco, is an undergraduate program that junior colleges, community colleges and technical schools traditionally offer.
+Some schools offer a general education associate degree certificate that may include a broad array of liberal arts content, classes that transfer to a bachelor's level program or a specific focus such as nursing or paralegal.
 Most associate degrees consist of roughly 60 college and credits and take two years to complete, according to the Bureau of Labor Statistics.
-While the BLS notes that an associate degree doesn't have the same impact on salary that a four-year college degree does -- with a weekly median earnings average of $785 vs. $1,066 in 2012 -- it does offer training and income advantages over having no education or just a high school diploma.
+While the BLS notes that an associate degree doesn't have the same impact on salary that a four-year college degree does – with a weekly median earnings average of $836 vs. $1,173 in 2017 – it does offer training and income advantages over having no education or just a high school diploma.

 While having a high school diploma won't qualify you for a specific skilled trade, it can give you a leg up in the job market over a dropout.
 The general classes that high school students take give them a background in an array of subjects such as math, science, English and the arts and set the stage for a further education and an associate or bachelor's level degree.
 Without additional training, jobs that a high school diploma prepare you for are typically the most entry-level positions or in fields that require little to no specialized education such as food services.

 Although you can earn more, have a better likelihood of finding a job and have less of a chance of winding up unemployed with an associate degree, you may find some similarities between this level of educational attainment and a high school diploma.
-For example, both degrees have a significantly lower overall income than a bachelor's degree.
+For example, both degrees have a significantly lower overall income than a bachelor's degree or a college diploma.
 According to the BLS's 2012 facts and figures, the median weekly earnings for four-year college graduates is $1,066.
 This is several hundred dollars more a week, and several thousand more per year, than either associate degree or diploma holders.
-Additionally, moving forward into a professional level program -- such as veterinary medicine -- or graduate school is not possible with an associate degree or diploma.
-These types of higher learning programs -- such as a master's degree -- will require a minimum of a bachelor's degree for application.
+Additionally, moving forward into a professional level program, such as veterinary medicine, or graduate school is not possible with an associate degree or diploma.
+These types of higher learning programs, such as a master's degree, will require a minimum of a bachelor's degree for application.